Categorifying Zeta Functions for Quadratic Covers: Future Directions

-{\bf Higher Degree Extensions.} As explained in Section~\ref{sec:intro}, anytime there is a map $C\rightarrow\P^{1}$ (or more generally a map between curves) the zeta function of $C$ factors into a product of $L$-functions over $\P^{1}$ (resp.~the base curve).
-We can categorify zeta functions of hyperelliptic curves essentially because the coefficients of their $L$-functions can be recovered as cardinalities of sets of $0$-cycles.
-Equivalently, the ``character'' $\chi$ is quadratic; compare to \cite{ak}.
-In the degree $\geq 3$ situation, $L(C)^{+}$ and $L(C)^{-}$ will need to be replaced with a more general categorical $L$-functor (see Appendix~\ref{app:OLA}).\\
+As explained in Section~\ref{sec:intro}, often when there is a map $Y\rightarrow X$ with nice properties (such as a covering space) the zeta function of $Y$ factors into a product of $L$-functions over $X$.
+We can categorify the various zeta and $L$-functions in this paper essentially because their coefficients are cardinalities of subsets of $1$-simplices in the relevant simplicial set.
+Equivalently, the ``character'' $\chi$ measuring these coefficients is quadratic.
+In the degree $\geq 3$ situation, $L(\pi)^{+} - L(\pi)^{-}$ will need to be replaced with a more general categorical $L$-functor (see Appendix~\ref{app:OLA}).